 The problem for some subjects was that insula almost never lit up, and they went home with none of the $40 cash they'd been given at the start of the experiment.
 These, most likely, would be the people with the jaw-dropping credit card bills.
 Or 12 pairs of black pumps.
 The researchers plan to perform a similar study involving people with compulsive-shopping habits to see how their brains compare to the general population.

-For more information on the brain's "shopping center" and related topics, check out the links on the next page.
+For more information on the brain's "shopping center" and related topics, check out the links below.